maxviazov/Spring-Frameworks-/Spring-Annotation-Programming-Model.md

 an alias from one attribute in a custom composed annotation to an attribute in a meta-annotation.

-For example, `@ContextConfiguration` from the `spring-test` module is now declared as follows:
+For example, `@ContextConfiguration` from the `spring-test` module is declared as follows.

 ```java
 public @interface ContextConfiguration {